 Mid-America Christian University does not employ a Victim Advocate.
-The University encourages victims to speak to Cleveland County Resource Officer or the Director of Student Life, Conduct and Safety.
+The University encourages victims to speak to Cleveland County Resource Officer, the Dean of Student Development and Engagement, or the Director of Student Life, Conduct and Safety.
 For criminal proceedings, resources and information are available through the Cleveland County Victim-Witness Coordinator.
 Victims are also encouraged to use the local resources provided on previous pages.